MethodAtlas

 When to Use Power Analysis

 Conduct a power analysis any time you are designing a study where you will collect new data — randomized experiments, surveys, field trials, or lab studies.
 It is also valuable when planning a quasi-experimental analysis and you want to know whether your sample is large enough to detect policy-relevant effects.
-Common settings include: RCTs with individual or cluster randomization, difference-in-differences designs with a known policy change, regression discontinuity designs near a cutoff, and grant proposals (where reviewers will expect a power calculation).
+Common settings include: randomized controlled trials (RCTs) with individual or cluster randomization, difference-in-differences designs with a known policy change, regression discontinuity designs near a cutoff, and grant proposals (where reviewers will expect a power calculation).

-The Question You Must Answer Before Collecting Data
+The Key Question Before Collecting Data

 Too small, and you will not be able to detect the effect even if it exists.
 You will waste time, money, and possibly the goodwill of participants.
 Too large, and you are spending resources that could have been used elsewhere.
 Power analysis is the tool that gets you to the right number.

-(Ioannidis et al., 2017)Low statistical power is not a minor technical problem.
+Low statistical power is not a minor technical problem.
 Underpowered studies produce noisy estimates that are uninformative.
 Worse, the significant results that do emerge from underpowered literatures tend to be exaggerated — a phenomenon known as the "winner's curse" or Type M error.
 If your field is full of underpowered studies, the published estimates systematically overstate the truth.

 The Four Ingredients